ampproject/amphtml/extensions/amp-mustache/amp-mustache.md

 </template>
 ```

-How templates are discovered, when they are rendered, how data is provided - all decided by the
+How templates are discovered, when they are rendered, how data is provided is  all decided by the
-target AMP element that uses this template to render its content.
+target AMP element that uses this template to render its content (for example, in an [amp-list](../amp-list/amp-list.md), [amp-form](../amp-form/amp-form.md), etc.).

 ## Restrictions